jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 To redirect the desired destination, you will need either or both of the following rule actions:

--   `socks5.request.desiredDestinationAddressRedirect`: Specifies the desired
+-   `socks.request.desiredDestinationAddressRedirect`: Specifies the desired
 destination address redirect
--   `socks5.request.desiredDestinationPortRedirect`: Specifies the desired
+-   `socks.request.desiredDestinationPortRedirect`: Specifies the desired
 destination port redirect

 These rule actions can be used with the following rule conditions:

 -   `clientAddress`
--   `socks5.method`
+-   `socks.method`
--   `socks5.request.command`
+-   `socks.request.command`
--   `socks5.request.desiredDestinationAddress`
+-   `socks.request.desiredDestinationAddress`
--   `socks5.request.desiredDestinationPort`
+-   `socks.request.desiredDestinationPort`
--   `socks5.user`
+-   `socks.user`
 -   `socksServerAddress`

 You can also specify the logging action to take if the desired destination is redirected by adding the following rule action:

--   `socks5.request.desiredDestinationRedirectLogAction`
+-   `socks.request.desiredDestinationRedirectLogAction`

-The rule action `socks5.request.desiredDestinationRedirectLogAction` is optional.
+The rule action `socks.request.desiredDestinationRedirectLogAction` is optional.

 Command line example: